CottageLabs/reactordb/deploy/DEPLOYMENT.md

 - Dedicated WSGI web server in production. gunicorn (pip install gunicorn) is a common choice.
 - Finally, something to respond to HTTP requests is needed.
 A recent-ish version of nginx forwarding locally to gunicorn is again very common though Apache can be used as well - just forward to 127.0.0.1:5050 (or whatever the gunicorn port has been set to when running the app)

+# Things to customise

+1. user under which the app will run in supervisor config